 —Darryl Babe Wilson

-This was also the time when, with Spanish funds were drying up because of European wars, the Spanish were preparing to leave Alta California (or New Spain as the whole area was called then), retreating south to Mexico and Baja California.
+This was the time when, with Spanish funds were drying up because of European wars, the Spanish were preparing to leave Alta California (or New Spain as the whole area was called then), retreating south to Mexico and Baja California.

 What was to happen to the missions when the Spanish left?
 What was to happen to the native population (baptized “neophytes,” and non-baptized) living in the missions?
 They were ill-equipped to face the coming of the white man from the East.
 Serra and de Neve each had his answer, and those answers differed considerably from each other.